pulumi/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 - **Admin Area** - the Admin Area (React) application
 - **Website** - the public website, a (React) application with static site generation (SSG) in the cloud

 If we were to compare these by the complexity of the necessary cloud infrastructure to deploy, the Admin Area is the simplest.
 It only relies on a single [Amazon S3](https://aws.amazon.com/s3/) bucket and an [Amazon Cloudfront](https://aws.amazon.com/cloudfront/) distribution.
-On the other hand, the API project application is the most complex one as, it needs to deploy multiple [AWS Lambda](https://aws.amazon.com/lambda/) functions, [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) tables, Amazon S3 buckets, and more.
+On the other hand, the API project application is the most complex one as it needs to deploy multiple [AWS Lambda](https://aws.amazon.com/lambda/) functions, [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) tables, Amazon S3 buckets, and more.

 Ultimately, we decided that each project application should be a [Pulumi project](https://www.pulumi.com/docs/intro/concepts/project/#projects).
 With this approach, we gave developers the ability to both define and deploy respective cloud infrastructures independently.
 And, with the concept of [stacks](https://www.pulumi.com/docs/intro/concepts/stack/), they are also able to deploy them into multiple environments, which we’ll show in a moment.

 ### Pulumi CLI and Webiny CLI

-Once we understood how to use Pulumi concepts with Webiny's project organization, the next step was integrating the [Pulumi CLI](https://www.pulumi.com/docs/reference/cli/) with the [Webiny CLI](https://www.webiny.com/docs/key-topics/webiny-cli).
+Once we understood how to use Pulumi concepts with Webiny's project organization, the next step was integrating the [Pulumi CLI](https://www.pulumi.com/docs/reference/cli/) with the [Webiny CLI](https://www.webiny.com/docs/key-topics/webiny-cli?utm_source=Pulumi&utm_medium=blog-post&utm_campaign=webiny-blog-promotion&utm_content=how-webiny-built-framework-with-pulumi&utm_term=W00650).

 And although the Pulumi CLI is great, we still wanted to keep it super simple for the user and make the overall developer experience as straightforward and unified as possible.
 For starters, we didn’t want our users to install the Pulumi CLI manually.
 We wanted it to happen automatically.